gaussalgo/MLP_2017_workshop_hadoop/installation_steps.md

     python -c 'import socket; print socket.getfqdn(), socket.gethostbyname(socket.getfqdn())'
     ```

-4. correct ntp settings
+4. correct NTP settings

-  Make sure that ntp is set correctly and servers are synced.
+Make sure you enable NTP on all of your hosts.

+5. IPTables

+For the workshop we will not setup any rules in IP tables.
+Though it is possible to return and setup IP tables at a later stage.
+Cloudera Manager has a section where all configured ports are visible and this can be used for IPTables setup.

+6. SELinux

+We suggest to disable SELinux on all boxes.

 ### database